R3GT-hub/BreastDoc/src/content/treatments/surgery.md

 **Pros:**

-- Immediate removal of cancerous tissue.
+- Immediate removal of cancerous tissue, potentially curative for early-stage breast cancer.
-- Can be curative for early-stage breast cancer.
+- Can be combined with other treatments like radiation therapy for better outcomes.

 **Cons:**

-- Physical and emotional impact of losing part or all of a breast.
+- Physical and emotional impact of losing part or all of a breast, which can affect body image and self-esteem.
-- Possible complications such as infection or lymphedema.
+- Possible complications such as infection, bleeding, or lymphedema (swelling due to lymph fluid buildup).

 ## Short and Long Term Effects

 **Short Term:**

-- Pain and swelling.
+- Pain and swelling immediately after surgery, which usually improve with time and medication.
-- Risk of infection.
+- Risk of infection at the surgical site, which is typically managed with antibiotics.

 **Long Term:**

-- Potential changes in body image and self-esteem.
+- Potential changes in body image and self-esteem, especially with mastectomy.
-- Risk of lymphedema (swelling due to lymph fluid buildup).
+- Risk of lymphedema, particularly after lymph node removal during surgery.

-##

-Cost and Return on Investment
+## Cost and Return on Investment

 **Cost:**

-- Varies widely based on the type of surgery and healthcare system.
+- Varies widely based on the type of surgery, hospital fees, and healthcare system.
-- Average cost: $10,000 to $50,000.
+- Average cost ranges from $10,000 to $50,000, including pre-operative assessments, surgery, hospital stay, and post-operative care.

 **Return on Investment:**

-- High, as it can be a life-saving procedure.
+- High return on investment as surgery can be a life-saving procedure, especially for early-stage breast cancer.
-- Potentially reduces the need for further treatments if cancer is fully removed.
+- Reduces the need for further treatments if cancer is fully removed during surgery.